 Prior to 2020/2021, if you wanted to fly home early, you’d be charged a fee to be added to the standby list.
 For most airlines, the fee was only charged if you made the standby flight.
 While that makes it less riskier— it’s still not totally practical if you’re a family of five, for example.

-Fast forward to 2020 and some airlines have made standby free.
+Fast forward to our world today and some airlines have made standby free.
 Here are the U.S. airlines that will allow you to standby same day, free of charge:

 Who can benefit from flying standby?

 Here are some situations where you may find flying standby beneficial:

 - You want to get home earlier

 - If you want to get to your destination earlier (recommended if your destination involves sun and a beach)